Vi-TacMan: Articulated Object Manipulation via Vision and Touch: Conclusion and Future Work

-We introduced \method, a framework for articulated object manipulation that leverages vision and touch complementarily.
-Rather than inferring precise but unreliable kinematics from vision alone, \method uses vision for coarse cues---grasp proposals and interaction direction estimates---while tactile feedback ensures robust execution.
+We introduced \method, a framework for articulated object manipulation that leverages the complementary strengths of vision and touch.
+Rather than inferring precise but unreliable kinematics from vision alone, \method uses vision for coarse guidance---grasp proposals and interaction direction estimates---while relying on tactile feedback for robust execution.
 By incorporating surface normals as a geometric prior and modeling interaction directions with a \ac{vmf} distribution, \method generalizes to unseen objects and outperforms existing baselines.
-Evaluations demonstrate that \method enables autonomous manipulation of diverse articulated objects without explicit kinematic models, highlighting the value of integrating visual guidance with tactile regulation.
+Our evaluations demonstrate that \method enables autonomous manipulation of diverse articulated objects without explicit kinematic models, highlighting the value of integrating visual guidance with tactile control.